 To make life easier, consider using sales tax software or consulting a tax professional, like TaxHero, to ensure accurate tax calculations and collections.
 Understanding these tax rules helps you stay compliant, whether you’re in-state or out-of-state.

-Like in most states, sales tax is a big part of how Kentucky generates revenue.
+Like in most states, sales tax is a big part of how Massachusetts generates revenue.
 Thus, maintaining compliance with sales tax regulations is of utmost importance.
 Failure to do so can lead to consequences and sales tax penalties.
 Therefore, it is crucial always to ensure you are up-to-date in filing, collecting, and remitting sales tax to the state.

-Questions?
-Connect with TaxHero today for a free sales tax consultation about your business in Kentucky or any state! |
+| Questions?
+Connect with TaxHero today for a free sales tax consultation about your business in Massachusetts or any state! |

 |

-Questions?
-Connect with TaxHero today for a free sales tax consultation about your business in Missouri or any state! |
+| Questions?
+Connect with TaxHero today for a free sales tax consultation about your business in Washington D.C. or any state! |

 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.